adrian83/adrian83.github.io/page_data/content/post/serverless_api_on_aws.md

 This resource contains information about:

-- what kind of service ('lambda.amazonaws.com') can use this Role
+- type of service ('lambda.amazonaws.com'), that can use (assume) this Role
 - policies which are bound to this role:
-  - first allows to executing every operation on DynamoDB table defined previously
+  - first one allows to execute every operation on DynamoDB table defined previously
-  - second allows to write logs into CloudWatch service
+  - second one allows to write logs into CloudWatch service

 ### Functions

-Writing lambda code can be done in almost any programming language thanks to [](), but if you want to interact with other AWS services it's much easer writing code in one of languages that have official AWS SDK.
+Writing lambda code can be done in almost any programming language thanks to possibility of defining [Custom AWS Lambda Runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html), but if you want to interact with other AWS services it's much easer writing code in one of languages that have official AWS SDK.

-If code executed by lambda will be rather short you can decide to inline it inside your CloudFormation script.
+If the code executed by Lambda will be rather short, you can decide to inline it inside your CloudFormation script.

 Let's look at sample lambda definition: